DigitalCookie/Wallet-manager/README.md

 This is a dash-pyhton web app where you can visualize your expenses and income according to different categories.
 The source file is a xlsx file named Budget.xlsx
-- you cand siplay the evolution of your savings in the page épargne.
+- you can display the evolution of your savings in the page épargne.
 - display your expenses in dépenses.
 - display your income in revenu.
 _ add expenses/revenue in Transaction.